ruizdurazo/ruizdurazo/notes/on-markdown/index.md

 You just have to create a text file with the extension `.md`, and use the syntax.

 Markdown has been around since 2004.
 And, over 16 years later, it’s taken over the world.
 Markdown is everywhere.
 It’s used by developers, bloggers, and many others.
-It’s used on [Notion](https://www.notion.so/), [GitHub](https://github.com/), [Jupyter](https://jupyter.org/), [Observable](https://observablehq.com/), [Catalog](https://www.catalog.style/).
+It’s used on [Notion](https://www.notion.com/), [GitHub](https://github.com/), [Jupyter](https://jupyter.org/), [Observable](https://observablehq.com/), [Catalog](https://www.catalog.style/).
 And the list goes on and on.

 Markdown is cool.
 It's simple.
 It’s elegant.
 It makes writing for the web feel like, well, writing.
 You just gotta stick to the syntax.
 And that’s what this post is about.

 Markdown is designed to output HTML.
 Therefore, much of the syntax translates directly into exactly that: HTML elements.
 A title, or heading, will be a section heading element `<h1>`, `<h2>`, etc., a link will be an anchor element `<a>`, and lists will be contained in `<ul>` or `<ol>` elements.

-Here is the list of all the most common Markdown components:
+Here is the list of all the most common Markdown elements:

 1. [Headings](#headings)
 2. [Horizontal Rules](#horizontal-rules)